-Rajbhar blames RSS for partition | Politics
+Rajbhar blames RSS for Partition | Politics

 - India

-A day after saying that there would have been no partition if Muhammad Ali Jinnah was made the first prime minister of the country, Suheldev Bharatiya Samaj Party (SBSP) chief Om Prakash Rajbhar blamed the RSS on Thursday for the historic event.
+Suheldev Bharatiya Samaj Party chief Om Prakash Rajbhar on Thursday blamed the RSS for the country’s Partition, a day after saying had Muhammad Ali Jinnah been made India’s first prime minister this would not have happened.

-Reiterating his stand, Rajbhar said if Jinnah was made the first prime minister of independent India, there would have been no partition, India would have been a big country and all kinds of problems would not have arisen.
+The Samajwadi Party (SP) ally also reiterated his stand on the Pakistan founder, saying India would have been a big country and all kind of problems would have not risen had he been made the prime minister.

-''The Rashtriya Swayamsevak Sangh (RSS) is responsible for India's partition and not Jinnah.
-The state of dispute was created by the Sangh itself,'' he told PTI.
+''The Rashtriya Swayamsevak Sangh (RSS) is responsible for India's Partition, and not Jinnah.
+The state of dispute was created by the Sangh,'' Suheldev Bhartiya Samaj Party (SBSP) president told PTI.

-The SBSP chief said leaders like Atal Bihari Vajpayee, LK Advani and Govind Ballabh Pant had praised Jinnah, who had contributions in the country achieving independence.

-''He fought for the country,'' he said while asserting that after independence, Jinnah should have been made the prime Minister.
+''He fought for the country,'' Rajbhar said while asserting that after the Independence of the country, Jinnah should have been made the prime Minister.
+The remarks by Rajbhar have come days after SP chief Akhilesh Yadav equated the Pakistan founder with freedom fighters Mahatma Gandhi, Vallabhbhai Patel and Jawaharlal Nehru.

-In the wake of his poll ally Samajwadi Party chief Akhilesh Yadav speaking about Jinnah in the same breath as Sardar Vallabhbhai Patel, Mahatma Gandhi and Jawaharlal Nehru as freedom fighters, drawing criticism from BJP leaders including Uttar Pradesh Chief Minister Yogi Adityanath, Rajbhar had on Wednesday said the partition of the country could have been avoided by making Jinnah the prime minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)